Headshot Courtesy of Catalin Stelian-Shanks

-Irvin Mason Jr. is a Queer director, actor, poet, and teaching artist born and raised in St. Thomas, US Virgin Islands.
+Irvin Mason Jr. is a director, actor, poet, and teaching artist born and raised in St. Thomas, US Virgin Islands.
 His work intersects expressive movement, live music, emerging technology, and Afro-Caribbean traditions and rituals to breathe new life into physical storytelling.
 Irvin seeks to direct work that leaves a residue — unapologetic work that dismantles the traditional foundations of theater and creates space for new voices to tell their own stories.
 He is a UCLA School of Theater, Film, and Television graduate, founder of The Color Box Production Company, and co-founder and co-artistic director of Jumbo Shrimp Productions.
 Irvin is currently based in New York City.

 As an actor, Irvin performed in various plays, musicals, and web series.
 Some of his favorite roles include playing the titular role in Henrik Ibsen's Brand, Travis Younger in A Raisin in the Sun, and the role of Chad in the web series SOCiAL. @iirvinmason